old-storyai/fsharp-definitions/README.md

 Fundamental to this is to keep the data types on either side of the connection (http/websocket) in sync.

-Typescript is an incremental typing system for javascript that is as almost(!) as tricked as rust... so why not create a typescript definition library based on your rust code?
+FSharp is an incremental typing system for javascript that is as almost(!) as tricked as rust... so why not create a fsharp definition library based on your rust code?

 Please see [Credits](#credits).

-`typescript-definitions` (as of 0.1.7) uses `edition=2018` (heh).
+`fsharp-definitions` (as of 0.1.7) uses `edition=2018` (heh).

 ### <a name='example:'></a>Example: